nagyistoce/cocoatutorials/Atomical/ReadMe.txt

 Robin's next tasks:
 - Fabio's list (see details below)
   1 Default displayMenubar = false          (done)
   2 Fog to respect background color         (done)
-    Help (Fabio volunteered and can update MainWindow::sHelpURL when ready) 3 Spin button for Np
+    Help (Fabio volunteered and can update MainWindow::sHelpURL when ready) 3 Spin button for Np                      (done)
-  4 Spin button for Np2 (int range 0..Np)
+  4 Spin button for Np2 (int range 0..Np)   (done)
-  5 No action required (comment about something)
+  5 No action required                      (done)
   6 Coordinate enable/disable Modes/EigenvalueMax (done, to be tested)
   7 Change prec to imbalance (and wire to model, range double 0.0 ..
 10.0) 8 Add a "Surprise" button (random problem).
     New problem should be less violent!
-  9 Wire rad to radsp in the model (range double 0.0 ..
-3.0)
+  9 Wire rad to radsp in the model          (done)
  10 Feedback Display: energy, radius of the molecule, convergence, and the number of particles within the sphere
 - Get Preferences to persist on all platforms (done, to be tested)
 - Refactor Qt4 "core" code into a DLL (so,framework)